Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 Latin America is also a major player, contributing 149 million users (22%) to Spotify’s global user base.

-Meanwhile, North America, despite being a mature streaming market, has 115 million users, accounting for just 17% of the total.
+Meanwhile, despite being a mature streaming market, North America has 115 million users, accounting for just 17% of the total.

 The Rest of the World leads the pack with 230 million MAUs, holding the largest share at 34%, showing Spotify’s strong presence in emerging markets.